eldan2206/team-kudos-board/AI_USAGE.md

 # AI Usage Log

-The pre-work asks for honesty about AI tools, so here's an accurate account.
+Here's how I used AI tools on this project — what I asked Claude to do, what I changed, and where I just trusted it.

 ## Tool used

-**Claude (Anthropic)** — used as a pair-programmer to scaffold the project, generate boilerplate, and pressure-test design choices.
-I drove the decisions and reviewed every file before committing it.
+**Claude (Anthropic)** — used as a pair-programmer for the build, and as a guide when I got stuck pushing the project to GitHub.

+## Where I'm coming from

+I'm a beginner with Python, so I knew going in that I'd lean on Claude more for the actual code than for the design.
+My goal here is to be upfront about that rather than pretend otherwise.
+The thinking I put in went into picking the app idea, framing *why* it was the right choice for this brief, and making sure I could explain every part of the result.

 ## How I used it

-I used Claude in three modes:

-### 1. Brainstorming the concept
+### 1. Picking the app idea

-I described the brief and asked for a shortlist of "team app" ideas with brief pros/cons for each.
-We landed on a kudos board because it solves a real new-team problem (lowering the social cost of giving recognition) and is small enough to build well in a take-home timeframe.
+I shared the recruiter's brief with Claude, told it I wanted to use Python, and that my Python skills were beginner level.
+I asked for a shortlist of team app ideas with pros and cons.

+I picked the kudos board.
+What sold me on it: the category system (Teamwork, Innovation, Helpfulness, Ownership, Learning) doubles as a soft way to surface each teammate's strengths over time.
+If you're a new team member trying to figure out who's good at what, the leaderboard and category filters basically answer "who has been recognized for X" — so it's both a recognition tool and a "who do I go to for help with this" tool.
+That dual purpose is what made it feel right for the "team is still getting to know each other" framing in the brief.

-### 2. Generating the initial scaffold
+### 2. Generating the code

-After agreeing on Flask + SQLite + server-rendered templates, I asked Claude to produce a first cut of `app.py`, the Jinja template, the CSS, and the front-end JS.
-I then read each file, edited the bits I wanted to change, and verified the app runs.
+After we agreed on Flask + SQLite + server-rendered templates, I asked Claude to produce the full app — `app.py`, the Jinja template, the CSS, and the front-end JS.
+I specifically asked for comments that explain *why* decisions were made, not just *what* the code does, so that when I read it back I'd actually learn from it.

+I'm not going to claim I rewrote big chunks — I didn't.
+I read through every file, asked Claude to walk me through anything I didn't follow, and kept the code largely as written.
+The comments and the "Decisions and tradeoffs" section in the README are what I leaned on to build a mental model of why the code is shaped the way it is.

-### 3. Sanity-checking decisions
+### 3. GitHub push troubleshooting

-I asked Claude to argue against my choices ("why might someone pick SQLAlchemy over raw sqlite3 here?", "what would per-user reaction de-dupe require?") so the README's "decisions" section reflects real tradeoffs rather than rationalizations.
+I've uploaded individual files to GitHub before but hadn't pushed a whole project folder from the command line.
+I followed a YouTube tutorial to get started and ran into the credentials wall: macOS Keychain was caching old credentials and silently re-sending them, so even after I generated a fresh Personal Access Token my pushes kept failing with "Authentication failed."

+Claude walked me through, in order:

+- Generating a Personal Access Token with the right `repo` scope
+- Deleting the stale `github.com` entry from Keychain Access
+- Putting the token directly in the remote URL as a workaround when pasting at the password prompt wasn't behaving
+- Cleaning up afterwards: removing the token from the local git config and revoking the exposed token on GitHub

+It took several tries.
+I'm flagging that because the brief asks for honesty about *how* I work through problems, not just whether I solved them.

 ## Representative prompts

-These aren't verbatim transcripts but they capture the substance:
+Paraphrased from what I actually sent:

-- *"I'm doing a take-home for a Jr SW Dev role.
-Brief: build a web app for a brand-new team to use.
-I want a Python/Flask stack and an idea that shows judgment, not just CRUD.
-Give me five options ranked by how well they fit the brief."*
+- *"I'm doing pre-work for a Jr SW Dev role.
+Brief: build a web app for a brand-new team.
+I want to use Python and my Python skills are beginner level.
+Give me team app ideas with pros and cons."*
-- *"Generate a Flask app for a team kudos board with these features: post a kudos with from/to/category/message, see a feed, react with emojis, filter by category and recipient, and a leaderboard.
-Use stdlib sqlite3, not SQLAlchemy.
-Keep it in one file.
-Add comments that explain why decisions were made, not just what the code does."*
+- *"Build a Flask + SQLite kudos board with from/to/category/message, a feed, emoji reactions, a leaderboard, and category filters.
+Add comments explaining why decisions were made, not just what the code does."*
-- *"Now the Jinja template and a clean CSS file — no framework, custom properties at the top so the theme is editable in one place."*
-- *"Write the smallest amount of vanilla JS needed to make the reaction buttons update the count in place.
-Use optimistic UI with rollback on error."*
-- *"Pretend you're the reviewer.
-Three tough questions you'd ask me about this code, and what good answers look like."*

-## What I changed after Claude's output

-- Tightened a few comments that were over-explaining obvious code
-- Added the "no per-user reaction limit" note to the README — Claude's initial draft didn't flag it as a deliberate tradeoff, and I think a reviewer would specifically ask
-- Adjusted the seed data so the example kudos messages sound like things a real teammate would say (specific actions, not generic praise)
-- Hand-picked the category list down from a longer suggestion to five — fewer categories means less decision paralysis when posting
+- *"Write a README that covers setup, how it works, and the decisions made — written so I can speak to each one in an interview."*
+- *"Help me push this folder to GitHub from the command line — I've only uploaded individual files before."*
+- *"macOS Keychain keeps rejecting my GitHub credentials even with a fresh token.
+Help me debug step by step."*

 ## What I did *not* delegate

-- Choosing the app concept (I picked from the brainstormed list)
+- Picking the app idea from the shortlist Claude brainstormed
-- Reading and approving every file before it landed
-- Deciding the visual direction (warm cream + coral accent, soft cards)
+- Reading the README and code so I can explain the decisions out loud
 - Running the app locally and clicking through every flow
-- Writing this log
+- Writing this log (Claude helped me shape it; the substance is mine)

-## Reviewer note
+## What I'd want a reviewer to know

+I'm being upfront: I'm a beginner with Python and Claude wrote most of the code.
+Where I'd push back on calling this a "tutorial follow," though, is that I picked the idea, framed *why* it fits the brief (the strengths-surfacing angle), made the call on the stack, and worked through the GitHub auth issues end-to-end instead of giving up.
+I treated Claude as a senior engineer pair — describe the goal and constraints, get a draft, read it, ask questions until I understand it, then commit.
+That's a workflow I plan to keep using as I level up.

-If you want to pressure-test which parts I actually understand, ask me
-about: why server-rendered HTML over a SPA, why reaction counts are recomputed instead of cached, what happens if the `react` POST fails mid-flight, and what I'd do if the team grew to 100+ people.
+If you want to pressure-test what I actually understand, ask me about: why a kudos board fits a brand-new team, why server-rendered HTML over a SPA, what each of the three database tables is for, what happens if a reaction `POST` fails mid-flight, and what I'd change if 100 people used this.